-Under the authority of the Commandant of the Corps of Cadets, military personnel assigned to Texas A&M University through the ROTC program may volunteer to serve as advisors to affiliated organizations within the Corps of Cadets.
+For all recognized student organizations, all rostered advisors must be Texas A&M University employees (faculty or staff).
+In certain cases local Texas A&M University System employees may also qualify, and under the authority of the Commandant of the Corps of Cadets, military personnel assigned to Texas A&M University through the ROTC program may serve as advisors to recognized organizations within the Corps of Cadets.